LalatenduMohanty/another-replicaset-operator/README.md

 # Another ReplicaSet Controller/Operator

-The objective is to implement a replicaset controller similar to [Kube replicaset controller](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) using [kubebuilder](https://book.kubebuilder.io/quick-start.html) from scratch.
+The objective is to implement a replicaset controller similar to [Kube replicaset controller](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) using [kubebuilder quick start](https://book.kubebuilder.io/quick-start.html).
 The process of implementating a controller will help the developer better understanding the challenges and understanding of how Kubernetes controllers work.

-## Commands to generate this project
+## Steps to generate this project

 ```
 $ go mod init another-replicaset-operator